REDEFINE YOUR HEALTH, TRANSFORM YOUR LIFE

 Can I participate?

 To qualify for the program, individuals must be overweight and at high risk for developing diabetes or overweight and have been diagnosed by a physician as someone with prediabetes.
-To complete the risk factor self-referral click here.
+To sign up for the program, fill out our interest form.